Data Valuation Without Training of a Model: Related Works

 \section{Related Works}

-Different from many existing works where the impact of datasets on model training is analyzed as a whole, some recent works have focused on understanding the impact of individual data instances. \cite{shapley} defined a method for data valuation, called Data Shapley, to evaluate the value of each data instance, by measuring the average gap in performances when an instance is held-out from any subsets of a given training data. \cite{cscore} defined consistency score (C-score) of each instance by estimating the prediction accuracy of the instance attained by the model trained with the full dataset except the instance.
+Different from many existing works where the effect of datasets on model training is analyzed as a whole, some recent works have focused on understanding the impact of individual data instances. \cite{shapley,Dshapley} defined `Data Shapley', to evaluate the value of each data instance, by measuring the average gap in performances when an instance is held-out from any subsets of a given training data. \cite{cscore} defined consistency score (C-score) of each instance by estimating the prediction accuracy of the instance attained by the model trained with the full dataset except the instance.
 Both Data Shapley and C-score require multiple trainings of a model to compute the scores.
-Another main stream of methods uses the training dynamics to identify `difficult' instances for classification, either due to irregularity or mislabeling, by measuring different forms of {\it confidence, stability or influence} in the decision of the networks throughout the training \citep{forgetting, carto, tracin}.
+Another main branch uses the training dynamics to identify `difficult' instances for classification, either due to irregularity or mislabeling, by measuring different forms of {\it confidence, stability or influence} in the decision of the networks throughout the training \citep{forgetting, carto, tracin}.
 In \citep{depth}, the computational difficulty of an instance is defined as the number of hidden layers after which the networks' prediction coincides with the prediction at the output.
-With application of robust learning, there also exist some works that quantify the difficulty of each instance by a `margin' from the decision boundary \citep{margin}.
+With application of robust learning, some works quantify the difficulty of each instance by a `margin' from the decision boundary \citep{margin}.
 CRAIG \citep{CRAIG} finds valuable subsets of data as coresets that preserve the gradient of the total loss.
-All these previous methods are demonstrated to be effective in at least one or more applications of data valuation, including data pruning \citep{EL2N, carto, VoG, mem}, importance-based weighted sampling \citep{activebias, infl_func}, noise filtering \citep{dividemix, RoG, FINE}, robust learning \citep{learnreweight, AUM}, or out-of-distribution generalizations \citep{carto}.
+All these previous methods are demonstrated to be effective in at least one or more applications of data valuation, including data pruning \citep{EL2N, carto, VoG, mem}, importance-based weighted sampling \citep{activebias, infl_func}, noise filtering \citep{dividemix, RoG, FINE}, robust learning \citep{learnreweight, AUM}, out-of-distribution generalizations \citep{carto} or diverse sample generalization \citep{lee2021self}.
 However, all these methods require the training of a model with the full dataset (at least for a few optimization steps).
-Some recent works do the data valuation at the initialization of models \citep{DaVinZ} or by assuming data distributions \citep{Dshapley}, but they often require relatively high computational cost or additional assumptions on data distributions.
+Recently, some works try to evaluate different subsets of training data by utilizing generalization error bound, induced by the NTK theory of neural networks \citep{DaVinZ, rethink}.
+However, these methods do not provide a computationally-efficient way to quantify the effect of individual data instances.
 Our data valuation method, on the other hand, is a data-centric method that can be efficiently calculated from data only without training of a model.
-We demonstrate that with our scoring method, we can effectively analyze the impact of individual data instance in optimization and generalization of neural networks.